CSR – Corporate social responsibility

 BAHR is equally aware of the importance of maintaining financial contributions to charitable organisations and fundraising campaigns.
 We take a keen interest in the activities of a number of not-for-profits and regularly contribute funds where we feel we can make a positive difference.

 BAHR is one of the sponsors of Young Ambassadors, a programme designed to support and inspire talented high school students and provide them with high-level insight into economics, culture and society.
-BAHR works in conjunction with the US Embassy, First House, Google, McKinsey and Den norske Opera & Ballett to organise lectures, mentors (as part of a mentor programme), venues and pro-bono advice in regard to legal issues such as the establishment and operation of the foundation.
+BAHR works in conjunction with the US Embassy, First House, Google, McKinsey and Den norske Opera & Ballett to organise lectures, mentors (as part of a mentor programme), venues and pro-bono legal advice.

-As one of the sponsors of #ViTarAnsvar (we take responsibility) we contribute financially to extra education in mathematics at some of the inner city schools in Oslo.#ViTarAnsvar aims to reduce social exclusion among young people, as well as to improve social inclusion and integration in Norway.
+As one of the sponsors of #ViTarAnsvar (#WeTakeResponsibility) we contribute financially to extra education in mathematics at some of the inner city schools in Oslo as well as one in Bergen. #ViTarAnsvar aims to reduce social exclusion among young people, as well as to improve social inclusion and integration in Norway.
 Many young people drop out because they are struggling in school.
 Mathematics is often the Achilles heel, which may trigger a downward spiral.
 The #ViTarAnsvar initiative provides mathematics homework tuition and teaching resources for schools with inadequate STEM resources.
 The objective is to improve pupil performance, to enable pupils to gain admittance to upper secondary education and thereafter go on to complete apprenticeships or higher education.
 Thus far, close to 3,000 pupils have participated in #ViTarAnsvar.
 This has made quite a difference to their school performance. #ViTarAnsvar has covered eight schools, and a significant increase in average grades has been registered in six of these, with the strongest performing school clocking up a 1.6 average grade improvement.
-This demonstrates that making resources available in this way does make a difference
+This demonstrates that making resources available in this way does make a difference.

 We are also helping to promote academic development by giving lectures at universities, organising seminars for students and providing funding for a research assistant.